kamal-lochan-sahu/truthlens/README.md

 short_description: AI-powered Misinformation & Fake News Detector API.
 ---

-# 👁️ TruthLens API - Deep Fake & Misinformation Detector
+# TruthLens  - Deep Fake & Misinformation Detector

-Welcome to the backend engine of **TruthLens**, a robust AI-powered API designed to combat the spread of fake news, manipulated screenshots, and misinformation on the internet.
+Welcome to the engine of **TruthLens**, a robust AI-powered API designed to combat the spread of fake news, manipulated screenshots, and misinformation on the internet.

-### 🚀 What does it do?
+### What does it do?
 This API serves as a dual-mode fact-checking engine:
 1. **URL Scanner:** Scrapes news articles from given web links, extracts the core text, and runs NLP analysis to detect misleading patterns.
 2. **Image/Screenshot Scanner:** Bypasses traditional text limitations by utilizing **Google's Gemini 2.5 Flash Vision AI** to extract text directly from WhatsApp forwards, social media screenshots, or images, and cross-references the claims with official fact-checking databases.